GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

 We will be using the Espressif Systems ESP32 (ESP32), which is an inexpensive and easy to source microcontroller with WiFi and Bluetooth capabilities.

-The ESP32 will communicate with IoT Core using Wifi and communicate to the delegate devices using BLE Mesh, the delegate devices will relay their temperature data and then the gateway will publish the telemetry data using the MQTT protocol, we will also read the internal temperature sensor to send telemetry data to the device's subscription topic.
+The ESP32 will communicate with IoT Core using WiFi and communicate to the delegate devices using BLE Mesh, the delegate devices will relay their temperature data and then the gateway will publish the telemetry data using the MQTT protocol.

 To get the internal temperature we will use the `temprature_sens_read function`.
 To correctly set the function you must give a forward declaration for the function: